polinaSharabarina/juice-docs/docs/juice/pro-users/cli-app/manual-sessions.md

 3. Copy the ID value of the GPU that you want to connect to.

     :::tip
-    Specify the GPU’s ID for the run command using run -–gpu-ids &lt;id&gt; or by requesting a session using session request --gpu-ids &lt;id&gt;.
+    Specify the GPU’s ID for the run command using run -–gpu-ids \<id\> or by requesting a session using session request --gpu-ids \<id\>.
     :::